-We work with you and your local planning authorities
+We will work with you and your local planning authorities.

-Electric Car Chargers have successfully consulted with local planning authorities and housing developers to install a communal charging point solution which provides a faster charging speed, and requires significantly less power.
+ECC UK has successfully consulted with local planning authorities and housing developers to provide a communal charging point solution that requires significantly less power and provides faster charging speed.

 Communal chargers are the most effective way of implementing chargers for apartment blocks and is fast becoming a more sustainable solution for high density residential developments, especially where the development has the possibility for spare parking bays and a 3 phase supply.